kevgoldberg/housing/README.md

 - Correlation heatmap of top features
 - Scatter plots of top correlated features with the target variable
 - Distribution plots of top features
-- Price by house age
-- Price by quality and condition ratings
 - Neighborhood price comparison
-- Living area vs. price by neighborhood
-- Price by building type

 ## Model Visualization Functions